Sound Space Musical Terms and Definitions Glossary

 E

-Enharmonic: Two notes that sound the same but are written differently.
+Enharmonic: Notes that sound the same but are written differently.

-Etude: A study piece designed to develop a particular technique.
+Etude: A study piece designed to develop technique.

 F